hantingxie/gamesparks-docs-v2/MARKDOWN/Documentation/Experiments/README.md

 ## Completed Experiments

-When a Running Experiment has gone past its end date or you have stopped it, it moves to *Completed Experiments*:
+When a Running Experiment has gone past its end date or you have stopped it manually, it moves to *Completed Experiments*:

 ![](img/Experiments/14.png)